ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 Your server's Windows disk is probably *disk 1*, so you must import it to be able to access it.
 Please note that if you have several disk groups, the number of the Windows disk may vary, you may have to import several disks to get the Windows one.

+You also have to import the second disk to properly import your software RAID volume.

 ##### 2. Importing local disk

 Right-click *Disk 1* and select `Online`{.action}.

 ![disk_import_disk1](images/disk_manager_disk1on.png){.thumbnail}

-Do the same thing for the second disk (Disk 2) to properly import your software raid.
+Do the same thing for the second disk (Disk 2) to properly import your software RAID volume.

 Right-click *Disk 2* and select `Online`{.action}.